wolftype/200c/_drafts/quiz_01.md

 d) impossible

-Quaternions in 3D graphics are primarly used for:
+Quaternions in 3D graphics are primarily used for:

 a) scaling
 b) translating